Robust Score-Based Quickest Change Detection: Introduction

 The main challenge in implementing a change detection algorithm in practice is that the pre- and post-change distributions are often not precisely known.
 This challenge is amplified when the data is high-dimensional.
 Specifically, in several machine learning applications, the data models may not lend themselves to explicit distributions.
 For example, energy-based models~(\cite{LeCun2006ATO}) capture dependencies between observed and latent variables based on their associated energy (an unnormalized probability), and score-based deep generative models~\cite{song2020score} generate high-quality images by learning the score function (the gradient of the log density function).
 These models can be computationally cumbersome to normalize as probabilistic density functions.
 Thus, optimal algorithms from the change detection literature, which are likelihood ratio-based tests, are computationally expensive to implement.

-This issue is partially addressed in \cite{wu_IT_2024} where the authors have proposed the SCUSUM algorithm, a Hyv\"arinen score-based (\cite{hyvarinen2005estimation}) modification of the CUSUM algorithm for quickest change detection.
-It is shown in \cite{wu_IT_2024} that the SCUSUM algorithm is consistent and the authors also provide expressions for the average detection delay and the mean time to a false alarm.
+This issue is partially addressed in \cite{wu_IT_2024} which proposed the SCUSUM algorithm, a Hyv\"arinen score-based (\cite{hyvarinen2005estimation}) modification of the CUSUM algorithm for quickest change detection.
+In \cite{wu_IT_2024} it is shown that the SCUSUM algorithm is consistent, and expressions for the average detection delay and the mean time to a false alarm of SCUSUM are provided.
 The Hyv\"arinen score is invariant to scale and hence can be applied to unnormalized models.
 This makes the SCUSUM algorithm highly efficient as compared to the classical CUSUM algorithm for high-dimensional models.

-The main limitation of the SCUSUM algorithm is that its effectiveness is contingent on knowing the precise pre- and post-change unnormalized models, i.e., knowing the pre- and post-change models within a normalizing constant.
+The main limitation of the SCUSUM algorithm is that its effectiveness is contingent on knowing the precise pre- and post-change unnormalized or score-based models, i.e., knowing the pre- and post-change models within a normalizing constant or knowing the gradient of log density.
 In practice, due to a limited amount of training data, the models can only be learned within an uncertainty class.
 To detect the change effectively, an algorithm must be robust against these modeling uncertainties.
 The SCUSUM algorithm is not robust in this sense.
-Specifically, if not carefully designed, the SCUSUM algorithm can fail to detect several (in fact, infinitely many) post-change scenarios.
+Specifically, if not carefully designed, the SCUSUM algorithm can fail to detect several (in fact, infinitely many) pre- and post-change scenarios.

 As one concrete example, consider a device that monitors patient health in a hospital setting.
 The device observes a time series of biomedical data (e.g. patient heart rate) and detects when a patient changes from stable to unstable health condition.
 While it is possible to learn general patterns between patient stability and heart rate, it is also true that every patient has a unique resting heart rate.
 An SCUSUM algorithm trained on stable and unstable patient data will suffer premature false alarms or significant detection delays when it operates on a patient with an unusual resting heart rate due to this lack of robustness.